ksnxr/SSGRLDNDM/bnn_performance/README.md

-This is based on https://github.com/ratschlab/bnn_priors.
+This is based on [bnn_priors](https://github.com/ratschlab/bnn_priors).
+For further information see README.md in the parent folder.

-The following are parts from the original README.md.
+The following are parts from [the original README.md](https://github.com/ratschlab/bnn_priors/blob/main/README.md).

 # Bayesian Neural Network Priors Revisited